omarcostahamido/One-Quick-Solution/Other/Jacktrip&chill.md

   2. navigate to the Jacktrip installation folder, using the cd command, which should be C:\Jacktrip\

-  3. - "cd" means change directory. use "cd .." to go up one folder level, use "cd foldername" to enter the 'foldername' folder
+  		- "cd" means change directory. use "cd .." to go up one folder level, use "cd foldername" to enter the 'foldername' folder

-  4. type the command: jacktrip -s
+  3. type the command: jacktrip -s

 - If, on the other hand, you are the client for the jacktrip session you'll need to:

 	1. do the same steps 1 and 2
   2. type the command: jacktrip -c ipnumber

   		- where "ipnumber" is the ip number of the jacktrip host
      	- you can find your public ip just by simply googling "ip" {[1](https://www.whatismyip.com/)}{[2](http://www.meuip.com/)}

-- The command prompt will let you know if connection was succesfull
+- The command prompt will let you know if connection was successful

 ## **Part IV, connecting things together**: